reepay/reepay-woocommerce-payment/Readme.txt

 See installation guide right here: https://intercom.help/reepay/reepay-plugins/woocommerce-plugin

 == Changelog ==
-v 1.2.2 - Small visual improvements
-v 1.2.1 - Smaller bugfixes
-v 1.2.0 - Lot of chanegs including direct actions on an order in woorcommerce.
+v 1.2.3 - Smaller bugfixes, Please see this video for further instructions on how to set up payment methods in WooCommerce with the new enhancements. https://youtu.be/dk083Yj4Lpg v 1.2.2 - Small visual improvements v 1.2.1 - Smaller bugfixes v 1.2.0 - Lot of chanegs including direct actions on an order in woorcommerce.